Sentri

 What is Sentri?

 Sentri is an autonomous QA platform that covers the full testing lifecycle in a single tool.
-Point it at a URL — it crawls your application, runs an 8-stage AI pipeline to generate a Playwright test suite, routes every test through a human approval queue, executes approved tests in real browsers across Chromium, Firefox, and WebKit, and automatically repairs broken selectors between runs.
+Point it at a URL — it crawls your application, runs an 8-stage AI pipeline to generate a Playwright test suite, routes tests through a review queue (with optional confidence-based auto-approval for high-quality output), executes approved tests in real browsers across Chromium, Firefox, and WebKit, and automatically repairs broken selectors between runs.

 Crawl → Generate → Deduplicate → Enhance → Validate → Review → Execute → Self-Heal